hikeventures/hikeventures.github.io/_posts/best/2016-03-10-best-hiking-boots.markdown

   - shoes
 published: true
 ---
 Proper hiking boots are important if you are planning to hike in the mountains or with a heavy backpack.
-For day trips which are not that demanding [lightweight hiking shoes](http://www.hikeventures.com/best-ultralight-hiking-shoes/) could be an alternative to traditional hiking boots.
-However, after my trips in the [Alps](http://www.hikeventures.com/e5-crossing-the-alps-from-germany-to-italy/) and in [Swedish Lapland](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) I am not such a fan of ultralight hiking shoes and would rather take a pair of proper hiking boots with me.
+For day trips which are not that demanding [lightweight hiking shoes][1] could be an alternative to traditional hiking boots.
+However, after my trips in the [Alps][2] and in [Swedish Lapland][3] I am not such a fan of ultralight hiking shoes and would rather take a pair of proper hiking boots with me.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we are not able to test every product, we follow the market quite closely and compare the specifications of new products as you can see in the list below.
-The links on this site contain affiliate links.
+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][4]) and even so we are not able to test every product, we follow the market quite closely and compare the specifications of new products as you can read[^1] below.

 ---